 All in all, the integration efforts can keep migrant communities healthy, above the poverty line as they are more likely to find a job and keep our economies strong.
 Migrants are essential in the local economy as they do many jobs, especially manual labor like farming, that the local population refuses to do.

-Having seen the situation with migrants in Greece and why their integration is essential, let’s view some organizations that help immigrants and refugees integrate into Greek society.
+Having seen the situation with migrants in Greece and why their integration is essential, let’s view some organisations that help immigrants and refugees integrate into Greek society.

 Migrant Integration Center – City of Athens